Byron's Gasser Madness!

 The other change for 1966 was some slight changes in the weight breaks for the supercharged cars, and a redefinition of the classes.
 Instead of being known as “A/Gas Supercharged”, for instance, it would now be known as “AA/Gas”.
 NHRA’s stated reason was to bring the class designations more in line with the rest of the classes where the double letter (AA, BB, CC) itself designated the class as a supercharged class.
 Though I suppose it seems silly in retrospect, I do recall that this change was NOT popular among the racers of these cars.

-1967 was also the year when the newer body styles began showing up in the Gasser classes.
-While many decry this as the “death of the Gassers”, keep in mind that the racers in the classes were there to WIN, not to keep things “nostalgic”.
-They merely took advantage of the existing rules as written in order to try to win races.
 Next time, we’ll tackle 1968 (and the return of the “S” to the supercharged class designations) and subsequent years.
 1968-1969 These were a couple of tumultuous years in the world.
 In January of 1968 the USS Pueblo was captured by the North Koreans, and the Tet Offensive started in Vietnam.
 By the end of December, Martin Luther King and Robert Kennedy were dead, the Paris Peace Talks had begun, the Democratic Convention in Chicago had seen incredible violence, Arlo Guthrie performed his 20 minute ballad "Alice's Restaurant", Jacqueline Kennedy married Aristotle Onassis, and Richard Nixon was elected President.
 1969 saw man land on the moon, the Woodstock Festival, the first Nuclear Non-Proliferation Treaty, Senator Edward Kennedy at Chappaquiddick, MA, the Rolling Stones concert at Altamont (widely heralded as the end of the “Flower Power” days), the first in vitro fertilization of a human egg, DARPANET (the original foundation upon which the Internet would eventually be based) went online to connect 4 major universities, and the use of DDT was banned in residential areas.
-The world of drag racing wasn’t nearly as tumultuous.
-While there were changes, there was nothing really earthshaking.
-In the Supercharged Gas classes, the “S” was back!
-I mentioned previously that while it may seem silly now, changing the class designations from A/GS to AA/G, B/GS to BB/G and C/GS to CC/G was not a popular change with the racers.
-Well, they won…sort of.
-As of 1968, the classes were designated AA/GS, BB/GS, and CC/GS.
-I suppose that made everyone happy.
-As far as other changes for the gas classes, there were some fairly big changes.
-The biggest was probably in the frame section of the rules.
-AA/GS through B/G and all cars with unibody construction would now be allowed to use rectangular or square steel tubing in frame construction.
-The minimum was .120 wall thickness and 2x3 inch rectangular or the equivalent square tubing.
-Prior to this, the rules called for a “stock automobile type frame”.
-The weight breaks for the blown cars were unchanged from the prior year, but a little bit of “Tightening up” took place in the upper ranks of the unblown classes and the major shakeup was in the G/Gas and lower classes.
-The class designations were as follows:

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||